dushimsam/GSoC-22/README.md

 About me 👩‍💻

 I am **Samuel Dushimimana**, a graduate in Software Engineering and Embedded Systems at **Rwanda Coding Academy** with 4 years of experience in building full stack applications.
-I'm grateful to be a part of Fossology community in Google Summer of Code 2022.
+I'm so excited to be a part of FOSSology community in Google Summer of Code 2022.

-In this article am going to outline the details of my contributions as my reference of project completion during the 12 weeks of coding.
+In this article am going to outline the details of my contributions as a reference of project completion during the 12 weeks of coding.

 # 🌏 CONTRIBUTIONS